yunmingzhang17/yunmingzhang17.github.io/python-getting-started.md

 *initialization functions*

 We now create the functions that will initialize the vectors and other variables that depend on the graph.
 Firstly, the `set_graph` function.
 Notice this function is marked with the `export` keyword, which means that this function is to be called from python and should be a part of the module loaded into python.
 This function takes 1 argument, which is the edgeset passed from the python code (as `scipy.sparse.csr_matrix`) and does not return anything.
+You can read more about the `export` keyword and how the GraphIt types interface with the python types in the [export section](language#export-functions) of the language manual.

 The first thing we initialize is the edgeset `edges` by assigning the passed in argument to it.
 We then initialize the vertexset `vertices` by using the `getVertices()` function from `edges`.
 This function returns the vertices from the graph passed in as argument.

 We then allocate memory for the vectors associated with the vertices.
 This is okay to do now because the number of elements is known.
 We do the same for the variables `beta_score` and `init_delta`.
 The vector `out_degree` is initialized by calling the `getOutDegrees()` function from `edges`.

 We initialize the values for the vectors by using a user defined function `initVectors`.
 This function takes in an argument the vertex to initialize and sets the initial value of the vectors for that vertex.
 We invoke this function on all the vertices in the `set_graph` function by using the `vertexset.apply` operator.

+You should note here that we have created a separate `set_graph` function to isolate it from the actual algorithm in the `do_pagerank_delta` function.
+We do this so we can measure the performance of the actual algorithm and not the cost of initializing the graph related datastructures.
+If you are not timing the execution of the algorith, it is perfectly fine to add an arguement to the main `do_pagerank_delta` function and do all the initializations there.

 Now, all the data structures are initialized and we are ready to actuall perfom the pagerank_delta operation.